GiggleLiu/viznet/docs/examples.rst

 .. image:: images/feed_forward_example.png
     :align: center

-The third example is tensor network TEBD algorithm, it is also a good example to learn the grid system.
+The second example is tensor network TEBD algorithm, it is also a good example to learn the grid system.

 .. literalinclude:: ../apps/tn/tebd.py
 	:tab-width: 2